Keep Up With McLean!

 “Mental health has been core in my work and in my life,” she said, going on to share some of the ways mental illness has been woven into the layers of her life: from her stepbrother’s paranoid schizophrenia diagnosis to her developing a halfway house to help those with mental illness avoid hospitalization to her role in the reform of mental health care in Colorado and finally—and perhaps the most personal—to a close family member’s diagnosis of bipolar disorder.

-Also highlighted in the program was a presentation by Kevin Hill, MD, MHS, director of the Substance Abuse Consultation Service in the Substance Use Disorders Division.
+Also highlighted in the program was a presentation by Kevin Hill, MD, MHS, director of the Substance Abuse Consultation Service in the Center of Excellence in Alcohol, Drugs, and Addiction.
 Dr. Hill spoke about the gap between science and public perception of marijuana, which is the focus of his work and his recent book, Marijuana: The Unbiased Truth About the World’s Most Popular Weed.

 Scientific evidence strongly indicates that smoking marijuana daily or nearly every day can create lifelong health problems, yet there is an increasingly relaxed public view that marijuana is more or less harmless.
 As a result, public policy is ahead of the science in some areas.
 According to Dr. Hill, the issue is complex and needs to be addressed in a careful, thoughtful way.